Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Results

-\paragraph{Shared phases; within-phase exposure drives stability} For the 14M model, a single HMM trained jointly over trajectories from Age-of-Acquisition, Frequency, Verb Variation, and Random yields a shared set of latent training phases (Figure~\ref{fig:hmm_overview}).
+We train a single HMM jointly over 14M trajectories from Age-of-Acquisition, Frequency, Verb Variation, and Random, yielding a shared set of latent training phases (Figure~\ref{fig:hmm_overview}).
 This mirrors the finding of \citet{wal2025polypythias} that Pythia pretraining proceeds through consistent phases across random seeds when training the same architecture on the same underlying corpus.
-In our setting, we hold the architecture, optimizer configuration, and data source fixed and change only the ordering; the shared transition map across orderings indicates that curricula do not create new phases, but change how training time and data exposure are allocated within shared phases.
+In our setting, we hold the architecture, optimizer configuration, and data source fixed and change only the ordering; the shared transition map across orderings indicates that curricula do not create new macro-phases under this five-state model.
+Instead, the orderings differ in phase occupancy: Frequency spends more time in phase P2, while AoA and VV spend more time in P3 before entering the final phase.

-\citet{wal2025polypythias} interpret these phases in terms of broader training phenomena: an early learning phase (roughly $10^3$--$10^4$ steps) where representations change rapidly and linguistic information begins to be encoded, followed by a critical learning phase (roughly $10^4$--$10^5$ steps) in which most benchmark improvements occur and representations stabilize, and then a later regime in which progress slows and small models can exhibit saturation and instability.
-Under this view, our result that orderings share a transition structure but differ in time spent in each state suggests a concrete mechanism for curricula: they change which data is encountered during the early and critical phases and how long the model remains there, which in turn can affect late-phase stability.
-The optimization diagnostics support this: curricula reduce gradient noise scale and singular-entropy collapse in later training, mitigating instability that emerges after the critical phase and correlating with higher end-of-run accuracy at matched compute.
+Polypythias~\citep{wal2025polypythias} interpret these phases in terms of broader training phenomena: an early learning phase (roughly $10^3$--$10^4$ steps) where representations change rapidly and linguistic information begins to be encoded, followed by a critical learning phase (roughly $10^4$--$10^5$ steps) in which most benchmark improvements occur and representations stabilize, and then a later regime in which progress slows and small models can exhibit saturation and instability.
+Under this view, our result that orderings share a transition structure but differ in time spent in each state suggests a mechanism for the observed ordering effects: the curricula change which data is encountered during the early and critical phases and how long the model remains there, which in turn can affect late-phase behavior.

-Curricula primarily affect within-phase dynamics rather than changing the set of phases.
-The shared transition map across orderings supports our view that curricula regulate the difficulty of data encountered within phases, improving late-phase stability (\Cref{thm:stability}).